storacha/learnyouw3up/problems/3-delegation/problem.md

 DID => your program => delegation
 ```

 Then the workshop will be able to **invoke** the capability to list the items _you've_ uploaded to _your_ space.
-It'll verify it can find that cat gif you uploaded in the previous exercise.
+It'll verify it can find that cat meme you uploaded in the previous exercise.

 One last thing, make sure the delegation remains valid for **more than one hour**.